midnightntwrk/midnight-wallet/README.md

 `[wallet-core|wallet-engine|blockchain|ogmios-sync|ogmios-tx-submission]/src/test` - Same projet structure as `main` sources. `Spec` suffix is added to test corresponding classes and `Stub` suffix is added to create stubs that can be used by other unit tests

-`integration-tests` - A subproject specifically for developing integration tests

 ## Credentials

 To be able to fetch our internal dependencies, it is required to have our Nexus credentials.
 To get them, you have to contact our devops team.
 Once you have them, you need to set three `env` variables: